 Eamonn continued his education in 2014 at the Royal Central School of Speech and Drama in London where he completed his Master of Arts in Creative Producing and Theatre Studies.
 This intensive course delved into the depths of arts management and creative entrepreneurship while also engaging with advanced study in performance research, archiving and understanding a deeper knowledge of the current cultural landscape.
 This MA led Eamonn to the English National Opera where he worked as assistant producer and company manager with the ENO Baylis department, working on their Opera Works programme.

-Eamonn’s interest in theatre ignited as a member of Phoenix Productions when he started in 2007.
-Eamonn performed in many of there productions until he became producer/production manager and marketing designer for their subsequent productions most recently ‘Beauty and the Beast Jr.’ (2015) ‘Cats’ (2017) and ‘Into the Woods’ (2018).
-While in university Eamonn continued his work in theatre with CIT Musical Society as artistic director and co-producer on three productions: ‘ Tick, Tick… Boom’ (2011); ‘ A New Brain’ (2011 & 2012); and ‘Into the Woods’ (2013).
+Eamonn’s interest in theatre ignited as a member of Phoenix Productions when he started with the company in 2007.
+Eamonn performed in many of their productions until he became producer/production manager and marketing designer for their subsequent productions most recently ‘Beauty and the Beast Jr.’ (2015) ‘Cats’ (2017) and ‘Into the Woods’ (2018).
+While in university, Eamonn continued his work in theatre with CIT Musical Society as artistic director and co-producer on three productions: ‘ Tick, Tick… Boom’ (2011); ‘ A New Brain’ (2011 & 2012); and ‘Into the Woods’ (2013).
 Eamonn began working with The Irish College of Music Theatre from their establishment in 2014 as marketing designer and photographer.
 He consequently worked on their productions of ‘Cabaret’ (2015) and ‘Putting it Together’ (2016).
 While assistant producer and company manager at the English National Opera, Eamonn worked on their Opera Works production of ‘Landscapes’ (2015).
 Eamonn directed and co-produced The Source Arts Centre’s pantomime ‘Aladdin’.
 He was director’s assistant on ‘ The Chastitute’ at the Gaiety Theatre and administrator to City Theatre Dublin’s ‘ The Matchmaker’ and ‘ The Successful TD’.
 Eamonn was most recently director/ producer on the World Premiere of Billie Traynor’s play ‘Beryl & Eejit’ (2017) at Theatre Upstairs, Dublin, produced the World Premiere of ‘Close’ at the Landor Space, Clapham, London (2018).
 In 2018 Eamonn also directed the CIT Musical Society Irish Premiere of ‘Bad Girls’.

 Eamonn’s artistic practice continues as a curator, photographer, filmmaker and graphic designer having worked with such artists as Maria Fitzgerald, Molly Lynch, Amanda Neri, The Key Notes, Derby Browne, Lisa Lambe, Voci Nuove, Catherine Daly, The Rock All Stars, Rob Vickers, Teachers’ Musical Society, Briony O’Toole, Opera in the Open, Down Syndrome Ireland, Harlequin Opera Company, 1000 Beasts and Cian Sweeney among others.